erysdren/netradiant-custom/README.md

 ### Can Do

 - Load VMF maps
+	- FIXME: Discards Displacements.
+	- FIXME: Discards Visgroups.
+	- FIXME: Discards some metadata, like `viewsettings` and `mapversion`.
+	- FIXME: Discards Cordons.
+	- FIXME: Discards Cameras.
 - Save VMF maps
+	- FIXME: Sometimes solids are saved incorrectly and then the map won't compile.
+	- FIXME: Needs to have a special case for not merging entuty keys that start with "On", which are **always** Source Engine I/O outputs.
 - Load VMT materials
+	- FIXME: Doesn't prioritize loading the `%tooltexture` VTF before `$basetexture`.
 - Load VTF textures
 - Load files from VPKs
+	- FIXME: Doesn't support "old style" VPK layouts, like from Source SDK 2006.
+	- TODO: Support VTMB VPKs.
+They can already be loaded by sourcepp, but my code assumes that the filenames end with `_dir.vpk`, which the VTMB ones don't.
+	- TODO: Support Garry's Mod GMAs.
+They can already be loaded by sourcepp, but my code needs some adjustments for it to work right.
 - Load MDL models
+	- FIXME: Only loads the first MDL surface, so some models are missing chunks.

 ### Can't Do (yet):